Awards

 Distinguished Graduate Faculty Mentor Awards

 The Faculty Mentor Awards are awarded each Spring at the Research & Creative Achievement Week award ceremony.
 Two faculty are chosen from student or peer nominations which undergo a robust application and review process.
 The faculty mentor award committee includes the winners from the previous year.
 Nomination announcements are typically in October and November each year.
-Questions can be directed to Dr. Michelle Eble (eblem@ecu.edu).
+Questions can be directed to Kathleen Cox (coxka@ecu.edu)

 Thesis and Dissertation Awards

 The Thesis and Dissertation Awards are given each year in coordination with the Conference of Southern Graduate Schools and the Council of Graduate Schools.
 Each year, Colleges are asked to submit nominations for their best master’s thesis and doctoral dissertation to the Graduate School for review by the Thesis and Dissertation Award Committee.
 Faculty are invited to serve on this committee.
 The disciplines considered for the award change each year on a rotating basis.
 Nominations are typically requested during Fall semester each year and are submitted by the Associate Deans of each College.
-For 2024, the deadline is February 2, 2024.
-Questions can be directed to Dr. Michelle Eble (eblem@ecu.edu).
+For 2025, the deadline is January 15th, 2025.
+Questions can be directed to Kathleen Cox (coxka@ecu.edu).

 3 Minute Thesis Awards